BBVA/kapow/docs/source/the_project/quickstart.rst

   If we choose this option then we need to create a user and grant him access via :samp:`SSH` to :samp:`External Host` for every person that needs to check for :samp:`Internal host` status.

-  Conclusion: **Not a good idea**
+  Conclusion: **Not a good idea.**

   Reasons:

-    1. We need to manage users (violates a constraint)
+    1. We need to manage users (violates a constraint.)
-    2. We need to grant access for users to system (violates a constraint)
+    2. We need to grant access for users to system (violates a constraint.)
-    3. We can't control what :samp:`ping` options the user can use to ping :samp:`Internal Host` (violates a constraint)
+    3. We can't control what :samp:`ping` options the user can use to ping :samp:`Internal Host` (violates a constraint.)

 Develop and deploy a custom solution